Fredrik came into the world with the help of a donor: "It has always been part of my story"

 Here you can read Fredrik's personal story about growing up as a donor child.

 "I have a mother, a father and a big brother.
-My big brother Alexander is also donor-conceived.
-We were some of the first children to come into the world by an anonymous donor (Non-ID Release).
+My big brother Alexander is also a donor-conceived person.
+We were some of the first children to come into the world by an anonymous donor (Non-ID Release Sperm Donor).
 My parents Peter and Birgit are absolutely amazing - and vastly different.
 One believes in everything and the other believes in nothing.
 One loves social contexts and the other enjoys his own company.
 They are in many ways like night and day, and at the same time they have formed the framework for my safe and loving upbringing.”

 Born under a lucky star